 The Junior-Senior Honors Program in the Department of History is open to juniors majoring in history who have maintained at least a 3.4 grade point average overall and a 3.5 average in history courses.
 Applications are accepted annually in October.
-The usual applicant is a first-term junior for the three-term program.
+The usual applicant is a first-term junior for this three-term program.
 Admission decisions will be based on a student's academic performance, background in history, demonstrated ability to write, and recommendations by history faculty.
 High grade point average alone does not guarantee admission.
-Accepted students will be notified in November and will begin their participation in the program the following January in HISTORY 398, the Junior Honors Colloquium.
+Accepted students will be notified in November and will begin their participation in the program the following January in HISTORY 498, the Junior Honors Colloquium.

-Members of the Honors Program must fulfill all the usual requirements for major in History.
-The two Honors courses they are required to take, HISTORY 398 (4 credits) and HISTORY 399 (6 credits), count toward the fulfillment of these requirements.
-Completion of the HISTORY 398-399 Honors sequence also satisfies the "colloquium" requirement for history major, described above.
+Members of the Honors Program must fulfill all the usual requirements for majoring in History.
+The two Honors courses they are required to take, HISTORY 498 (4 credits) and HISTORY 499 (6 credits), count toward the fulfillment of these requirements.
+Completion of HISTORY 499, the Senior Honors Colloquium, also satisfies the "colloquium" requirement for history major, described above.
+Students who complete HISTORY 498 but not HISTORY 499 must satisfy this requirement by taking either HISTORY 496/497.